meteor/meteor/README.md

 ## Configure

-Add the following to your `package.json`:
+Add the following to the project's `package.json`:

 ```json
 "eslintConfig": {
   "extends": "@meteorjs/eslint-config-meteor"
 }
 ```

-# Todo

-- Figure out peerDependency installation.